agustra/modern-table-js/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please read our [Contributing Guide](CONTRIBUTING.md).
+Please open an issue or submit a pull request.

 ## 📚 Documentation